Melania Trump Wears Black Suit And Itchy Twitter Fingers Sprout For Critics [Opinion]

 — FrantasticTrump???? (@FrancesFrancine) March 1, 2017

-As a former fashion model, Melania’s love for clothes, nice clothes, should be expected.
+As a former fashion model, Melania’s love for clothes — nice clothes — should be expected.
 Mrs. Trump has given up so much, mostly her privacy, for her husband to become the 45th president of the nation.
-So why should Melania give up her wardrobe buying habits on top of everything else?
-What Melania wore last night came with a price tag of $4,995 for the jacket, and $4,595 for the skirt.
+So why should Melania give up her wardrobe-buying habits on top of everything else?
+What Melania wore last night came with a price tag of $4,995 for the jacket and $4,595 for the skirt.

 Many online rounded Melania’s outfit up to “$10K” and some even offered up what that amount of money could buy for some poor family.
 The folks tweeting and posting these comments were more than likely doing this from their own electronic devices, like a pricey iPhone or expensive tablet.
 The price for each of these devices could have probably purchased food for a week for a poor family, but they probably didn’t think of that.
 Melania Trump made America proud last night, whether her critics would care to admit this or not.